-Humanities › History & Culture Learn the Endings of Fifth Declension Latin Nouns Share Flipboard Email Print History & Culture Ancient History & Culture Ancient Languages Basics Major Figures & Events Greece & Sparta Egypt Asia Rome Literature Mythology & Religion American History African American History African History Asian History European History Family History & Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by N.S.
+Humanities › History & Culture Learn the Endings of Fifth Declension Latin Nouns Share Flipboard Email Print History & Culture Ancient History and Culture Ancient Languages Figures & Events Greece Egypt Asia Rome Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by N.S.
 Gill N.S.
 Gill is a freelance classics and ancient history writer.
 She has a master's degree in linguistics and is a former Latin teacher.
 Updated September 04, 2017 Latin is an inflected language, meaning that words are modified to express different grammatical categories such as tense, number, gender, or case.
 Many inflected languages make a distinction between the modification of verbs versus other parts of speech.
 The inflection of verbs, for instance, is also called conjugation, whereas the inflection of nouns, adjectives, and pronouns is known as declension.
 Latin nouns possess gender, case, and number (i.e., singular and plural).
 While the declensions generally delineate number and case, gender does have its place in the language, particularly with the neuter nouns.
 The Latin language has five declensions, each of which is based on the stem.
 The first declension is considered the –a stem, the second the –o stem, the third is consonantal, the fourth the –u stem, and the fifth the –e stem.
 Every noun in Latin follows on of these five declensions.
 Here we will look at the declension of Latin nouns, specifically the fifth declension.
 Fifth Declension of Latin Nouns The fifth declension nouns in Latin are sometimes called -e stem nouns.
 The nouns of this declension are few but common.
 Like the first declension, fifth declension nouns are typically feminine, which a few exceptions.
 For instance, the word for day (dies) can be either masculine or feminine in the singular, but in the plural, it is masculine.
 Meridies, the Latin word for mid-day, is also masculine.
 Otherwise, the fifth declension nouns are all feminine (all 50 or so of them).
 The forms of fifth declension are easily taken for third declension forms.
 But mistaking an accusative plural fifth declension noun for an accusative plural third declension noun, for instance, as long as you have the gender right, should cause no trouble in translation.
 Most Fifth Declension Nouns in Nominative Singular End in -IES The Rudiments of Latin and English Grammar, by Alexander Adam (1820) characterizes fifth declension Latin nouns as follows: All nouns of the fifth declension end in ies, except three; fides, faith; spes, hope; res, a thing; and all nouns in ies are of the fifth, except these four; abies, a firtree; aries, a ram; paries, a wall; and quies, rest; which are of the third declension.
 The Fifth Declension Endings The endings of the masculine or feminine fifth declension are as follows: Case Singular Plural NOM. -es -es GEN. -ei -erum DAT. -ei -ebus ACC. -em -es ABL. -e -ebus Let’s take a look at these fifth declension endings in action using the Latin word dies, -ei, f. or m., day.
 Case Singular Plural NOM. dies dies GEN. diei dierum DAT. diei or die diebus ACC. diem dies ABL. die diebus Here are some other fifth declension nouns for practice: effigies, effigiei, f., effigyfides, fidei, f., faithres, rei, f., thingspes, spei, f., hope.
 For more information and resources, explore a paradigm of an additional fifth declension noun, f. (thinness), complete with macrons and umlauts.
-Continue Reading Latin Nouns Have 6 Cases and All Are Declined Differently How Do You Use the Genitive Singular in Latin?
-How Do You Use Second Declension Endings in Latin?
-Know the Endings for Latin First and Second Declension Adjectives Understanding Latin's Third Declension Cases and Endings The Nominative Case - Learning Latin Learning and Memorizing Latin Declension Endings Do You Know How to Form the Comparative From Latin Adjectives?
-Forming the plurals of Italian nouns that end in -o.
-Breaking Down Latin Verb Endings in the Indicative Mood I, You, He, She, It in Latin?
-Yup, and Here's the Graphic for It Accusative and Dative Case Endings for German Adjectives What Is the Plural of Virus?
-Is Latin an Easy Language to Learn?
-How Do You Use the Latin Supine?
-Is It Always Wrong to End a Sentence With a Preposition?
+Continue Reading Latin Nouns Have 6 Cases and All Are Declined Differently Understanding Latin's Third Declension Cases and Endings How Do You Use Second Declension Endings in Latin?
+The Nominative Case - Learning Latin How Do You Use the Genitive Singular in Latin?
+The Nominative Case in Russian: Usage and Examples Know the Endings for Latin First and Second Declension Adjectives Learning and Memorizing Latin Declension Endings Forming the plurals of Italian nouns that end in -o.
+The Derivations of Words Used in English What Is 'Concord' in English Grammar?
+Where's the Action in Latin Verbs?
+It's All in the Details Talking About 'These Girls' in French, It's 'Ces Filles' Not 'Cettes' Learn How to Choose the Correct Gender and Number for Nouns in Italian How Do You Use the Latin Supine?
+How Do You Master German Nouns with -er Endings?